seedboxer/itconfigPI/README.md

 ## Compatibility

-    Designed for Raspberry Pi (tested on Raspberry Pi 3, 4, and 5) as well as other lower-power systems Works with Deluge 2.x.
+    Designed for Raspberry Pi (tested on Raspberry Pi 3, 4, and 5) as well as other low-power systems Works with Deluge 2.x.

 ## Notes